klsova/klsova/README.md

 - 🌱 3rd year Information Technology student in University of Turku
 - 💻 Currently working on my bachelor's thesis on procedural content generation in roguelike videogames
 - 💞️ I’m looking to collaborate on anything :)
-- 📖 Currently studying TypeScript, Next.js and Tailwind CSS for a upcoming project ;)
+- 📖 Currently studying TypeScript, Next.js and Tailwind CSS for a upcoming project
-- 📫 Contact me on Discord if you want get in touch with me: kalleleonard
+- 📫 You can find my contact info on my website
 <a href="https://github.com/anuraghaza/github-readme-stats">
   <img height=150 align="center" src="https://github-readme-stats.vercel.app/api?username=klsova&theme=dark" />
 </a>